mk12/sicp/notes/text.md

 ### 1.1.8: Procedures as Black-Box Abstractions

-- Each procedure in a program should accomplish and identifiable task that can be used as a module in defining other procedures.
+- Each procedure in a program should accomplish an identifiable task that can be used as a module in defining other procedures.
-- When we use a procedure as a "black box," we are concerned with _what_ it is doing but not _how_ it is doing it.
+- When we use a procedure as a "black box", we are concerned with _what_ it is doing but not _how_ it is doing it.
 - This is called procedural abstraction.
 Its purpose is to suppress detail.

 > A user should not need to know how the procedure is implemented in order to use it. [@1.1.8]